Kernix13/pre-code-formatter/RegEx.md

 Since I am adding span tags with a color class around every RegEx match, I would like to have only enough colors to make the code readable and have differentiation between different languages.

+> Prism.js: Very easy to define new languages.
+The only thing you need is **a good understanding of regular expressions**.

 ## Table of Contents

 1. [Colors and classes](#colors-and-classes)